xigxog/kubefox/docs/quickstart.md

 ??? example "Output"

     ```text
+    $ mkdir kubefox-hello-world && cd kubefox-hello-world

     $ fox init
-    info    It looks like this is the first time you are using Fox.
+    info    It looks like this is the first time you are using 🦊 Fox.
 Welcome!

+    info    Fox needs some information from you to configure itself.
+The setup process only
+    info    needs to be run once, but if you ever want change things you can use the
+    info    command 'fox config setup'.

     info    Please make sure your workstation has Docker installed (https://docs.docker.com/engine/install)
     info    and that KubeFox is installed (https://docs.kubefox.io/install) on your Kubernetes cluster.